Lesson 7 – Redemption

 Obedient to God’s command, Abraham rose early in the morning.
 He saddled his donkey and set out with two of his servants and his son Isaac.
 The wood needed for the sacrifice had been gathered, and burning coals were also brought.
 Abraham went toward the place that the Lord had indicated to him, which he reached only after three days of travel.

-A short distance from the place, he told his servants to stay there with the donkey and wait for his return.
-He placed the wood for the offering upon his son Isaac, while he himself carried the fire and the knife in his hands.
+A short distance from the mountain, he ordered his servants to stay with the donkey and wait for his return.
+He laid the wood for the holocaust on his son Isaac, while he himself carried the fire and the knife.
+Together, the two of them went up the mountain in silence.

-And they continued on their way together, side by side, in a heavy silence.
+And they resumed their ascent, side by side, in a heavy silence.

-Then Abraham took Isaac, bound his hands and feet, and placed him upon the altar to offer him to God.
-At last, he took the fatal knife and had already raised his arm to sacrifice his son when the voice of the Angel of the Lord was heard:
+At last he took the fatal knife, and was already raising his arm to immolate his son, when the voice of the Angel of the Lord was heard:

 Abraham lowered the knife, trembling with emotion and relief.
 He turned and saw a ram caught by its horns in a thicket.
-He took it and offered it to God in place of his son.
+He seized it and offered it as a holocaust to God in place of his son.

 One day, a woman, hearing the account of the sacrifice of Isaac, exclaimed: